NES / Famicom Architecture

 Going beyond existing capabilities

-One of the big limitations of 16-bit address buses (affecting 3rd and 4th-generation consoles) is their compact address space.
-Nowadays, 32-bit computers can address up to 4 GB of memory (and 64-bit machines lavishly enjoy up to 16 exabytes) so this is not a concern anymore, but back then the NES only had a 64 KB address space and a great part of it was consumed by the memory-mapped hardware (something competitors avoided).
+One of the major limitations of 16-bit address buses (affecting 3rd and 4th-generation consoles) is their compact address space.
+Nowadays, 32-bit computers can address up to 4 GB of memory (and 64-bit machines lavishly enjoy up to 16 exabytes), so this is no longer a concern, but back then, the NES only had a 64 KB address space, and a significant portion was consumed by the memory-mapped hardware (something competitors avoided).

-So, did this mean game studios could only develop games that didn’t exceed the 49.97 KB limit?
+So, did this mean that game studios could only develop games that stayed within the 49.97 KB limit?
 Absolutely not!
-If history taught us something, is that there’s always a clever solution to a challenging problem; and this issue was tackled with a Mapper.
+If history has taught us anything, it is that there’s always a clever solution to a challenging problem, and this issue was tackled with a Mapper.

 Image